divyanshrai03/ECG_SIMULATION_USING-MATLAB/README.md

 DIVYANSH RAI - 22BLC1106

-Together, we've woven lines of code into a symphony of simulation, bringing the heartbeat of ECG to life with MATLAB.
-Hats off to this dynamic trio for their dedication, brilliance, and sheer awesomeness! 🎩🌟
+Together, we've woven lines of code into a symphony of simulation, bringing the heartbeat of ECG to life with MATLAB.🎩🌟